kilianglas/algorand-starter-kit/contracts/README.md

 ### Withdraw

 The withdraw example is intended to demonstrate the process of sending Algos to and from a smart contract.
-The example app holds the address of a specific account that is allowed to withdraw all Algos sent to the app account after a specified point in time.
+The example app holds the address of a specific account, that is allowed to withdraw all Algos sent to the app account after a specified point in time.
 The account is also allowed to delete the app, which transfers the current balance of the app account to the account.
 Everyone is allowed to send Algos to the app.
 Note that the process of sending Algos to the app is not implemented as part of the smart contract logic, but is a primitive provided by Algorand.